inncee/docs/README.md

   </tr>
   <tr>
     <td>Add to cart</td>
     <td>Required.
 This code block records the event whenever a user clicks on the add to cart button.
-It should be included on every page that has an “Add To Cart” button.
+It should be included on every page that has an “Add To Cart” button
     <br /><br />innceeID * – Your unique account ID
     <br /><br />categoryID * - The unique ID of your category
     <br /><br />productID * – The unique ID of the product being added to cart variantID